Working in BC as a Medical Laboratory Technologist or as a Medical Laboratory Assistant

 medical laboratory assistant

-*** The BC Ministry of Health and the BCSLS are moving towards a new self-regulating college for the approximately 8,500 diagnostic and therapeutic health professionals in British Columbia, Once the new college has been substantially implemented (late 2018), the ministry will continue its work on regulatory options for a number of other diagnostic and therapeutic health care occupations, including Medical Laboratory Assistants.
+*** The BC Ministry of Health and the BCSLS are moving towards a new self-regulating college for the approximately 8,500 diagnostic and therapeutic health professionals in British Columbia, Once the new college has been substantially implemented (early 2019), the ministry will continue its work on regulatory options for a number of other diagnostic and therapeutic health care occupations, including Medical Laboratory Assistants.

 BCSLS certification: To work as an MLA in BC right now (things will change as we are moving forward to create a regulatory college), it is not regulated that you have to be certified through us, BCSLS.
 This means that you could go out and find a job without BCSLS certification (education is up to the employer)…BUT…in reality many employers do ask that you are provincially certified.
 To apply for BCSLS certification click here.

 BCSLS membership (different from certification) is easily received by just registering.
 You can do so from the membership webpage.

 Current BCSLS Members who are also BCSLS certified: Current BCSLS members (annual renewal; no exams) who are also BCSLS certified (one-time fee) are entitled to professional liability insurance.
 BCSLS and OSMT have partnered with LMS PROLINK to deliver an enhanced Professional Liability Insurance program for BCSLS certified members.
 Some level of uncertainty is present in all lab work.
 But your professional status is NOT dependent on random variables.
 To apply for BCSLS certification click here.

 BCSLS reviews applications from public and private colleges, to determine whether their MLA programs meet BCSLS Competency Guidelines.
 Graduates of approved programs can apply for BCSLS certification after graduation.